jyodroid/Eternal_Friend/Readme.md

 # Eternal Friend

 Eternal Friend is a tool to keep your pets closer and take care about their needs.
-In order to achieve this, its offers the possibility of:
+In order to achieve this, it offers the possibility of:

   - Add several pets profiles with name, breed and birth date.
   - Create a gallery with the option of age classification so you can see how your friend changes through time.